suhas-pai/Aphrodite/README.md

  * `all-hdd` target builds a flat hard disk/USB image instead.
  * `install` target can install the system into a directory provided by the variable `DESTDIR`.

-On `x86_64`, additional targets are available:
- * `run-bios`, `run-hdd-bios` targets are equivalent to their non -bios counterparts except that they boot qemu using the default SeaBIOS firmware instead of OVMF.

 #### Variables

 Several variables are available to configure how the project is built: